If you are planning to have your baby baptized in the Catholic faith, please follow these instructions:

 Who May Marry at St. Martin of Tours?

 The Catholic Church has very particular rules about who may be married in a particular parish.
 This grows out of the notion of people being connected to faith communities.
-A Catholic who is a registered member of St. Martin of Tours and who are practicing their faith here, may be married here.
+A Catholic who is a registered member of St. Martin of Tours and who is practicing their faith here, may be married here.
 Non-parishioners, even if being married by their priest, may not use our facility.There are others that do not live here that may be married here.
 These include college students or those in military service who intend to reside in the parish even though they are temporally absent from it.

 1. At least one of the couple is a registered member of St. Martin of Tours.